Meet Beatrice Nyiramutuzo from Congo

 Early life in Congo

-Beatrice says her early memories of her mother give her strength.
-“In the morning my mom and I would sing and pray together,” she says.
-“It’s a memory I keep with me that has helped me through difficult times.
-My mother experienced many hardships in her life.
-My father died when I was young, and she raised seven kids on her own.
-When things get hard for me with my three children, I often think ‘How can I be tired?
+According to Beatrice, early memories of her mother continue to give her strength.
+“In the morning, my mom and I would sing and pray together.
+It’s a memory I keep with me that has helped me through difficult times,” she said.
+“My mother experienced many hardships in her life.
+My father died when I was young, and she raised sever kids on her own.
+When things get hard for me with my children, I often think ‘How can I be tired?
 I only have four kids.’
 And I keep going.”

 A dramatic departure from Congo to Rwanda